 Centre for Assistance to Reforms of Energy Sector (CARES).
 In December 2001 CARES, a non-commercial partnership controlled by RAO UES, provided an interest-free loan to the Company that was used in full for repayment of the Company's liability to gas suppliers.
-Interest expense of RR 36 million (2002: RR 208 million) is included in financing items in respect of the amortization of the gain recognised at the inception of the loan.
-This loan was transferred to RAO UES in 2002.
+This loan was transferred to RAO UES in 2002 and repaid in 2004.

 Fortum Power and Heat Oy (Fortum).
-Fortum owns 6% of the Company's share capital and a representative of that company is a member of the Company's Board of Directors.
-All the Company's export sales in 2003 and 2002 were made to Fortum.
+Fortum owns 30.7% of the Company's share capital and a representative of that company is a member of the Company's Board of Directors.
+All the Company's export sales in 2004 and 2003 were made to Fortum.